marcinjahn/technology-notebook/src/docs/dev-tools/kubernetes/helm.md

 Each sub-chart may contain its own `values.yaml` file.
 The umbrella chart's `value.yaml` may overwrite the sub-chart's values.

+The values defined in the sub-charts can also be made available to the parent child.
+The sub-chart has to `export` values, and the parent's `values.yaml` has to `import-values`.
+There is also a way that does not require the sub-chart to define values inside of `export`.
+This functionality, in general, is rarely used, so I'm not describing it here.

 ### Types

 Not all charts are apps.
 Some charts act as libraries of functions for other